mhelmetag/stoke-archives/README.md

 # stoke-archives

-A collection of previous swell data for machine learning
+An archive of swell data for machine learning and other things